pablosaa/SATOPE_CLM4CMEM/README.md

 */source* this directory is separated in two parts: */cmem_v5.1* where the main CMEM source code is located (this however contains part of source codes which have been modified from the official CMEM distribution), and */clm4cmem* where all codes for the tools necessary to apply the satellite operator are located.

-## CONFIGURE AND BUILDING ##
+## CONFIGURE AND BUILDING EXECUTABLE ##
-The most important feature to configure is the environment variable ``FORTRAN_COMPILER`` that defines which compiler to use, this can be done by tuning ``FORTRAN_COMPILER`` in the Makefile located at */source*.
+The most important feature to configure is the environment variable ``FORTRAN_COMPILER`` that defines which compiler to use, this can be done by tuning ``FORTRAN_COMPILER`` in the *Makefile* located at */source*.

-Additionally, the location for the NetCDF ``include`` and ``lib`` directories might be needed to be tuned (system dependent), which can be done in the ``Makefile`` located at */source/cmem_v5.1*
+Additionally, the location for the NetCDF ``include`` and ``lib`` directories might be needed to be adjusted (system dependent), which can be done editing the ``Makefile`` located at */source/cmem_v5.1*

+Compilation and running have been tested in Linux machines with compilers like **gfrotran** (Linux station and CLUMA clusted at Meteorological Institute) and **ifortran** (JURECA supercomputer at Jülich Computing Center).

-The building process offers the posibility to generate the CMEM satellite operator executable in two flavours, namely as Stand-alone executable or as Subroutine to be called from other program.
+The building process offers the possibility to generate the CMEM satellite operator executable in two flavors, namely as Stand-alone executable or as Subroutine to be called from other program.

 Go to the source directory and see help for details, e.g. in command line type: ``> make help``